Siegel-Lab/BioSmoother/Manual.md

     Chr2   EuPathDB   rRNA   1582219 1583848 .   -   .
 ID=Tb427_000074200:rRNA;description=unspecified product

 ..
 Important::
-    Currently we recommend Smoother only for genomes < 150Mbp in size, as Indices might become very large (multiple hundreds of gigabytes) otherwise.
+    Currently, we recommend Smoother only for genomes < 150Mbp in size, as indices might become very large (many hundreds of gigabytes) otherwise.
 The easiest way to reduce index size is to increase the base resolution of the index.
 For this, you can use the `-d` parameter of the `init` subcommand.
 The base resolution is the highest resolution that can be displayed, so do not set it lower than the resolutions you are interested in.

 The full documentation of the `init` subcommand can be found :ref:`here <init_command>`.

-.. index:: repl, .pairs
+.. index:: repl, pairs

 ### Adding replicates to an index